Clubs: AS Roma and SS Lazio | Opening: 1953 | Capacity: 72,698 seats

 Unfortunately, Stadio Olimpico does not run any stadium tours, which means that on non-matchdays one can only see the stadium from the outside and walk around the complex.
 Rome’s other major stadium, Stadio Flaminio lies at walking distance on the other side of the river.

 There are few options to eat or drink at the Foro Italico complex itself, but the area on the other side of the river is a typical Italian urban neighbourhood, which means that it will not be hard to find an espresso, gelato, or pizza.
-Of course, the options pale in comparison with Rome’s city centre, and there is also little proper nightlife.
+Of course, the options pale in comparison with Rome’s city centre, and the area furthermore lacks proper nightlife.

 If you wish to stay close to Stadio Olimpico, there are quite a few hotels around, though it almost always takes at least 10 to 20 minutes to walk to the stadium.